antoniofrs/multicommand-args-parser/Readme.md

 ```

 ### Context holder
-Once the MulticommandArgParser is initialized you can access passed arguments via the context holder:
+Once the MulticommandArgParser is initialized you can access passed arguments throw the `ContextHolder`:

 ```python
 from multicommand_arg_parser import MulticommandArgParser